One of the reasons we exist...

 - What is the purpose of the school's Mastery Program? :: The purpose of a Mastery Program is to provide an opportunity for students to pursue their specific passions beyond what can be offered within normal school.
 When you collect a group of students all sharing a common objective to achieve excellence in a particular field, you create one of those 'the whole is greater than the sum of its parts' kind of outcomes that can be life-changing for young people.
 Our Mastery Programs strive to provide friendly competition, dedicated and professional support and a structured program of development and improvement that helps each student attain personal goals within their chosen field of specialisation.

 - What kind of outcomes do students achieve from the school's Mastery Programs? :: Suffice it to say, the list of State and National representatives the school's Mastery Programs have produced (and continue to produce) is staggering.
 Individual outcomes vary for every child however, depending upon a number of variables... their personal goals, their level of dedication, determination and commitment and obviously to some extent, their natural talent.
+In addition to these aspirational outcomes, students gain nationally recognised qualifications, certifications or accreditations.
+All Mastery Programs have an affiliated Qld Senior subject or vocational qualification that is able to be completed by Grade 12.
+In addition to that, Australian Curriculum - General Capabilities modules and units are undertaken within the Mastery Programs throughout Grades 7 to 10.

 - Who is able to participate in a Mastery Program? :: All Kooralbyn high school students.